aakarshd/OS_Project/README.md

 7) proc.c
 8) ps.c

 The reader/learner is encouraged to use/modify files like checkwaitpid.c which test the implementation of waitpid in xv6.
-We have made sure that all the three levels of problem statement are met.
+We have made sure that all the three levels of problem statement(also included in repository) are met.

 We hope you have fun and learn something from our contribution.
-If you find something unclear, please don't hesitate to reach us at
+If you find something unclear, please don't hesitate to reach us at :

 cs14b001@smail.iitm.ac.in
 (or)